vishnuprasadmaruthi/Music-and-Podcast-Player/README.md

 Spotify is a music application that gives you access to millions of songs.
 Search tracks, albums, artists and create your own playlists.

 # Usage
-this app is for non-commercial use only.
+This app is for non-commercial use only.

+#Technologies used
+- Angular 4
+- NodeJS
+- OAuth
+- Bootstrap
+- REST APIs

 # Installations